 |Lightmap Streaming Enabled||Enable this option to load only the lightmap mipmaps when needed.
 To render the current game Cameras, Unity applies this value to the lightmap textures when it generates the textures.

 Note: To use this value, enable the Texture Streaming Quality setting.

 |Streaming Priority||Define the lightmap mipmap streaming priority when there’s contention for resources.
 The valid range is –127 to 128, where a positive number represents higher priority.
 This setting is only available when Lightmap Streaming Enabled is checked.
 To use this value, enable the Texture Streaming Quality setting.|

 |Protect Graphics Memory||Check this box to force the graphics buffer to be displayed only through a hardware-protected path.
 Works only on devices which support it.|

-|Package Name||The unique application ID, used to uniquely identify your app on the device and in Google Play Store.
-(Shared between iOS and Android.)|
+|Package Name||Set the application ID, which uniquely identifies your app on the device and in Google Play Store.
+The basic structure of the identifier is com.CompanyName.AppName, and can be chosen arbitrarily.
+This setting is shared between iOS and Android.|

-|Version||Specifies the build version number of the bundle, which identifies an iteration (released or unreleased) of the bundle.
+|Version||Enter the build version number of the bundle, which identifies an iteration (released or unreleased) of the bundle.
 The version is specified in the common format of a string containing numbers separated by dots (eg, 4.3.2).
 (Shared between iOS and Android.)|

 |Bundle Version Code||An internal version number.
 This number is used only to determine whether one version is more recent than another, with higher numbers indicating more recent versions.
 This is not the version number shown to users; that number is set by the